What does the Dutch Cultural Media Fund do?

 What other activities does the fund undertake in addition to subsidizing projects?

 The fund organizes various activities in the area of quality improvement and talent development.
 Examples of this are the granting of prizes, the (co-) organization of master classes, workshops and conferences and the evaluation of programmes that were realized with a subsidy.
-With regard to these activities the Dutch Cultural Media Fund works closely with, among others, broadcasting corporations, the International Documentary Film Festival Amsterdam, the Sandberg Institute, the Cinekid festival, the Netherlands Film Fund and the Netherlands Foundation for Visual Arts, Design and Architecture (Fonds BKVB).
+With regard to these activities the Dutch Cultural Media Fund works closely with, among others, broadcasting corporations, the International Documentary Film Festival Amsterdam (IDFA), the Sandberg Institute (master of the Rietveld Art Academy), the Cinekid festival, the Netherlands Film Fund and the Netherlands Foundation for Visual Arts, Design and Architecture (Mondriaan Fund).

 How can the Dutch Cultural Broadcasting Fund help fledgling makers?

 New talent is welcome!
-New artists can also apply for a subsidy.
-In addition, many of the fund’s activities are aimed at young creative artists, like the IDFA documentary workshop, the scenario workshop Kind en Kleur (Kid and Colour) and the Kids & Docs project.
-See the website for more information, where you can also subscribe to our newsletter and weekly review, both in Dutch!
+New filmmaking artists can apply for a subsidy.
+In addition, many of the fund’s activities are aimed at young creative artists, like the IDFA documentary workshop, the scenario workshop Nu of Nooit! and the Kids & Docs project.
+See the website for more information, where you can also subscribe to our newsletter (in Dutch!).
 Furthermore, you can find a summary of all projects that have received funding in the past.

 Facts & Figures